 Method #1: Can we control the execution of arbitrary code under a specific UID?

 The answer is yes.
-By analyzing the parameters in ZygoteArguments
+By analyzing the parameters in ZygoteArguments, we discovered that the invokeWith parameter can be used to achieve this goal:

 public static void execApplication(String invokeWith, String niceName,